DeepRegNet/DeepReg/docs/quick_start.md

 ## Training

-Train a registration network using unpaired and labeled dummy data with a predefined
+Train a registration network using unpaired and labeled test data with a predefined
 configuration:

 ```bash